IvanUkhov/blog/_drafts/2025-07-30-guardrails.md

 purchase.
 With this notation, the conversion rate for store $$i_j$$ and week
 $$t_j$$ is given by $$p_j = y_j / x_j$$ provided that $$x_j > 0$$.

-Note that there is no requirement on the alignment of observation across the stores and the continuity of observation within a given store: different stores might be observed on different weeks, and there might be weeks missing between the first and the last observation of a store.
+Note that there is no requirement on the alignment of observations across the stores and the continuity of observation within a given store: different stores might be observed on different weeks, and there might be weeks missing between the first and the last observation of a store.